nthState/Testable/README.md

 Ideas:
 - Could there be a seperate mapping.feature file, that other files can inherit?
 - Is it a problem if the person writing the tests uses the Text on screen?
+- Think about the concepts of blocks, Background, Scenario - we don't want to pass line by line in those cases

 ## Links